Consider More Training & Education

 - ...brief sketches of a smaller list of colleges and universities than you might find in other online sources, but this list is free.
 Includes standard information on each school, but also lists programs and schools by theme (Catholic, black colleges, women's, 2-year, orchestra and band programs).
 You can also review lists of honors programs, Canadian colleges and universities, and more.
 What it gives you is very nice and well presented.
 I just wish more institutions were included.

 - College Navigator

-- College Navigator is your direct link to over 9,000 colleges and universities in the United States.
+- Compiled annually by the US government's Department of Education, College Navigator is your direct link to over 9,000 colleges and universities in the United States.
 If you are thinking about a large university, a small liberal arts college, a specialized college, a community college, a career or technical college or a trade school, you can find them all here.
 Users may search by geographic region, by state, by city, by type of institution, or by instructional programs, either alone or in combination.
-COOL is a product of the National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS)
+Lots of up to date information can be found on each institution.
+The College Navigator is a product of the National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS)

 - Peterson's Education Center

 - Peterson's is the well-known publisher of guides to colleges, etc. Now they are taking this information online.
 A great resource for information on undergraduate and graduate programs, summer work, continuing education, and vocational/technical programs.
 Some sections of the site require you register.